-Our relationship is rooted in common values, including the rule of law, respect for diversity, and democratic government.
-We have a shared interest in promoting global security, stability, and economic prosperity through trade, investment, and connectivity.
+The U.S.-India partnership is founded on a shared commitment to freedom, democratic principles, equal treatment of all citizens, human rights, and the rule of law.
+The United States and India have shared interests in promoting global security, stability, and economic prosperity through trade, investment, and connectivity.
 The U.S. supports India’s emergence as a leading global power and a key partner in our efforts to ensure that the Indo-Pacific is a region of peace, stability, and growing prosperity.
-On September 6, 2018, India will host Secretary Pompeo and Secretary Mattis for the inaugural 2+2 ministerial dialogue in New Delhi.
-This engagement will support increased diplomatic, security, and military cooperation to confront pressing global challenges, including the threat of terrorism.
-The strong people-to-people ties between our countries and our common values are a tremendous source of strength for our partnership.
+The strong people-to-people ties between our countries, reflected in a four million-strong Indian American diaspora, are a tremendous source of strength for our partnership.

 Bilateral Economic Relations

 The United States seeks an expanded trade relationship with India that is reciprocal and fair.
 In 2019, overall U.S.-India bilateral trade in goods and services reached $149 billion.
 U.S. energy exports are an important area of growth in the trade relationship.
 In 2018 India purchased 48.2 million barrels of U.S. crude oil, a significant increase from 9.6 million in 2017.
 Last year, Indian students enrolled at U.S. colleges and universities contributed over $8 billion to the U.S. economy.
 The total number of Indian students in the United States has more than doubled over the last decade, from 81,000 in 2008 to a record high of 202,000 in 2019.